JCSDA-internal/soca/README.md

-# Interface MOM5/CICE5 into OOPS
+# Interface MOM5/CICE5 with OOPS